At least 2 dead after tornadoes touch down in central US

 LITTLE ROCK, Ark.
-(AP) — Tornadoes touched down in the upper Midwest and northern Arkansas on Tuesday, killing at least two people, as a spring-like storm system posed a risk to 45 million people.
+(AP) — Tornadoes touched down in the upper Midwest and northern Arkansas, killing at least two people, as a spring-like storm system posed a risk to 45 million people.

-Compact but strong storms known as supercells raked parts of the central U.S., causing damage from Arkansas to Iowa and Illinois.
+Compact but strong storms known as supercells raked parts of the central U.S. on Tuesday, causing damage from Arkansas to Iowa and Illinois.
 Wind-whipped wildfires destroyed homes in Texas.

 At Ottawa, Illinois, state Emergency Management Agency spokeswoman Patti Thompson said a tornado victim was killed by an uprooted tree.
 Minor injuries were also reported at an Ottawa nursing home, but Thompson said the number of those hurt in the twisters was not known.